sedostheatre/sedos.co.uk/input/news/2022-06-16-a-fond-farewell-but-watch-this-space.md

 date: 2022-06-16
 image: /assets/dawn-harrison-wallace-lo-res-.jpg
 imageAlt: Retiring Sedos chair Dawn Harrison-Wallace
+metaTitle: Dawn Harrison-Wallace’s message as she steps down as Sedos chair
-metaDescription: A message from Dawn Harrison-Wallace as she steps down as chair of Sedos’ board of trustees
+metaDescription: A message from Dawn Harrison-Wallace as she steps down as chair of Sedos’ board of trustees, after many years of involvement with the society
 ---
 ^^^ ![](/assets/dawn-harrison-wallace-lo-res-.jpg)
 ^^^ Dawn Harrison-Wallace.
-Photo by Michael Smith.
+Photo by Michael Smith

 *16 June 2022*